skiptools/skip-bluetooth/README.md

 ## Implementation Instructions

-`SkipBluetooth` aims to provide API parity to `CoreBluetooth`, but in a few cases, this requires using `SKIP DECLARE:` in your implementation.
+`SkipBluetooth` aims to provide API parity to `CoreBluetooth`, but in a few cases, this requires using `// SKIP DECLARE:` in your implementation.

 There are delegate methods which have the same argument type signature (despite having differently-named parameters) in `CoreBluetooth`, and are therefore recognized as the same function to `gradle` since Kotlin doesn't differentiate between function calls based on parameter names.
 One such collision example is: